matuteiglesias/journal/content/Dev/2023-09-07_Implemented_and_Debugged_Pathfinding_Algorithms.md

 ### Key Activities
 - Reviewed a practical work summary on algorithmic techniques, covering four exercises with specific problems.
-- Developed conceptual solutions for programming exercises, focusing on search techniques, [[optimization]], and balance adjustments.
+- Developed conceptual solutions for programming exercises, focusing on search techniques, optimization, and balance adjustments.
 - Implemented a DFS approach for the 'Sendero' problem, defining piece behaviors and movements.
 - Encountered and addressed an error in the environment, continuing with implementation and testing.
 - Corrected import statements in [[Python]] to fix an oversight with the `typing` module.